Batch jobs

 - and other job-related parameters.

-For more information on resource requests, see Resource requests.
+For more information on using Slurm to request hardware, see Hardware requests.

 An example batch script: